jython/jython.github.io/jython-3-mvp.md

 ## Build environment

-All MVP for quality reasons.
+All this feels like MVP in order to maintain acceptable quality.

 * The project is homed at GitHub, where 3.8 is a branch.